Introduction

 Cropping

 Warning: Deinterlace first, before cropping and resizing.
-If not deinterlacing first, ensure all crops multiples of 2 ie even numbers.
+If not deinterlacing first, ensure all crops are multiples of 2 ie even numbers.
 This will ensure that the field order is not messed up.
-With VDub 2, cropping is done with the Crop filter and can be doen multiple times; you can have two separate crops set up.
+With VDub 2, cropping is done with the Crop filter and can be done multiple times in separate instances; for example, you can have two separate crops set up.
 I like to crop/trim off the black side edges and the VHS head switching noise at the bottom of the video.
 To preserve the original “shape” of the video, cropping needs to be in a 4:3 ratio (assuming a 4:3 source, of course): that is, for every 4 pixels (total) you take off the sides, crop 3 pixels (total) off the top and bottom.
 To crop, open the crop filter.
 In this image, I’ve cropped the black noise bars from all sides.
 I cropped 30 pixels total from the sides, but only 17 from the top and bottom.
 To comply with the 4:3 ratio, I need to crop an additional 6 total from the top and bottom (3 pixels off each), 30:23 being roughly 4:3 or 1.33 to 1.
 You may find you have cropped more off the top and bottom than off the sides.
 In this case, work out the ratio backwards to calculate how much extra you have to crop off the sides to keep the 4:3 relationship.
 An easy way of working out one from the other is to multiply the top and bottom crops by 1.33 to give the required total side crop.
 Alternatively, multiply the total side crop by 0.75 to give the required total top and bottom crop.
 Actual cropping is done by either using the tumblers or dragging in the edges.
 A minor vagary of VDub is that if your crop filter Preview window is too small, you may not be able to see the edges.
 Simply left-click-drag the video in the crop window to expose the edge you want to crop.
 Alternatively, “maximise” the VDub window on your desktop.
 Here’s the pre-crop image in the crop filter screen: and after cropping has been applied (I cropped a total of 30 off the sides, so I have to crop a total of 30 x3:4 or 0.75 off the top and bottom (23).
 The reason the top and bottom are lopsided is because there was more to crop off the bottom: Final result: The apparent uneveness is only a display issue and can be fixed by doing another resize of the panes.
 The correct proportions will come in after the resize (next).
 Note: For an H264 codec export (ie MP4), each dimension must be an even number ie divisible by 2.
 For example, 697x431 is bad.
 698x432 is good.

 Resizing/Upscaling